maximevaillancourt/digital-garden-jekyll-template/_notes/aip.md

 Because AI is changing rapidly, I don't reuse the same AI presentations, so these are presented below as summaries of the types of things I talk about.
 Unfortunately for me, I have to constantly update to suit the audience and changing landscape.

+If you would like to have me speak at your event, please [get in touch](mailto:jethro@transformativeprincipal.com).

 Here are just some of the topics that I've presented on:

 ## How AI in Employee Evaluations Can Enhance Human Flourishing